not just "bridal chatter"

 farzana rahman, lmhc

 Farzana is a native New Yorker and Licensed Mental Health Counselor.
 She pursued her master’s degree in mental health counseling from Fordham University.
-While in undergraduate studies, Farzana learned about the numerous mental health concerns and daily life stressors that women and individuals of color endure.
-Her passion in this field has stemmed from wanting to support women and families to meet their full potential.
+Farzana is passionate about working with the unique mental health concerns and daily life stressors endured by women and individuals of color.
 Farzana has a comprehensive understanding of helping clients through struggles including depression, anxiety, trauma, and stressors related to one’s identity, involving race, ethnicity, socioeconomic status, gender, and sexuality.

 Farzana has developed interest in how the particular time of wedding planning and moving towards marriage is affecting many relationships, including couples themselves, but also parent-child relationships.
 Drawing from personal experiences and professional work with families, she is able to understand how expectations from family can cause exciting life changes to be stressful and daunting.

-Farzana’s therapeutic style is non-judgmental and trauma informed, therefore creating a space that is safe and collaborative for all individuals.
-She is able to integrate techniques from different approaches, such as psychodynamic therapy, multi-cultural counseling, and person-centered therapy.
+Farzana’s therapeutic style is non-judgmental and trauma informed.
+She creates a space that is safe and collaborative for all.
+Farzana integrates techniques from psychodynamic therapy, multi-cultural counseling, and person-centered therapy.
 Additionally, she is a certified facilitator in the forefront approach to premarital and marital counseling, PREPARE/ENRICH.